-This year we transplanted DARwIn-op's algorithms into our former software platform.
-We modified the port between software and hardware, and used specific algorithms of DARwIn-op.
-While the specific algorithm is very different from our algorithms in MOS2013, the main structure does not vary a lot.
+The team transplanted DARwIn-op's algorithms into former software platform since MOS 2014.
+The port was modified between software and hardware, and used specific algorithms of DARwIn-op.
+This year specific algorithm and the main structure does not vary a lot.
 The software architecture is still composed of two layers.
 The first layer receives and processes messages from WLAN (used for team communication), digital compass, camera and joint position sensors.
 The second layer determines the behavior of the robot using results computed in the first layer and the directions from the controller box.